List of tallest buildings in Milwaukee: History

 In 2023, Northwestern Mutual announced it would undertake renovation on its 18-story North Tower to match the appearance of its recently built Northwestern Mutual Tower and Commons.
 The $500 million renovation is expected to be completed in 2027.

 In 2025, The Edison broke ground, and is expected to become the world's tallest mass-timber building.
 It will be located south of Interstate 794, joining the recently completed 333 North Water in marking a southward expansion of the skyline.
 Work on The Edison was halted later that year, with the developer citing increased costs due to tariffs imposed during the second Trump administration.

 Cityscape

 Skyline of Milwaukee's "Gold Coast" in the Northpoint neighborhood in East Side.
 The skyline hugs Lake Michigan northeast of downtown.

 Map of tallest buildings

 The maps below show the location of buildings taller than 200 ft (61 m) in Downtown Milwaukee, where the majority of such buildings are.
 Each marker is numbered by the building's height rank, and colored by the decade of its completion.

 Tallest buildings

-This list ranks completed skyscrapers and high-rises in Milwaukee that stand at least 200 ft (61 ft) tall as of 2025, based on standard height measurement.
+This list ranks completed skyscrapers and high-rises in Milwaukee that stand at least 200 ft (61 m) tall as of 2026 based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The “Year” column indicates the year of completion.
 Buildings tied in height are sorted by year of completion, and then alphabetically.